www.pembrokeandmonktonhistory.org.uk

 OUTREACH

-This past year, the Society’s programme of events had again to be put on hold because of restrictions.
-We have now been able to recommence our programme of events, which are now held in Pembroke Town Hall on the first Saturday morning of the month between October and May.
-On each occasion we have a coffee morning for the first hour during which we open up the museum and Council Chamber, in which we assemble an additional display.
-This is followed by a talk and we thank the following participants: Gareth Mills (A New Look on the Pembroke Dock Story), Liz Rawlins (The Flanders Connection), Jack Tree (The History Beneath our Feet), Dr Martin Crampin (Pembroke Stained Glass) and Linda Asman (Pembroke’s Great Art Heritage).
-All are welcome to our events and there is no entrance fee as overheads are funded by the raffle and coffee morning.
+The Society has seen increasing interest in its annual programme of events, which on 2 occasions have seen audiences exceed 110 people.
+The events are held in Pembroke Town Hall on the first Saturday morning of the month between October and May.
+On each occasion we have a coffee morning and raffle for the first hour during which we open up the museum and Council Chamber.
+This is followed by a talk and we thank the following participants: Gareth Mills (Lady Margaret Beaufort), Andrew Shobbrook (The Excavation of the medieval burial site in Haverfordwest), Dr Robert Davies (Fifty Shades of Pembrokeshire), Phil Carradice (Witchcraft and Witch Trials) and Linda Asman (In the Footsteps of Giraldus Cambrensis).
+The programme will be completed in May with talks by Phil Lloyd in April and Terry John in May.
+All are welcome to this popular event and there is no entrance fee as overheads are funded by the raffle and coffee morning.
+A big thank you to all our volunteers who provide the refreshments, organise the raffle and greet visitors to the Museum.

 PROJECTS